-Put yourself in your client’s shoes
+Put yourself in your client’s shoes.

-Prepare your equipment ahead of time
+Prepare your equipment ahead of time.

 Assess the situation and think about all the gear you will need.
-You don’t want to get to the site and realize you don’t have everything to make this shoot a success.
+You don’t want to get to the site and realize you don’t have everything to make this shoot successful.
 Err on the side of caution and bring more than you think you might need.
 You would rather have extra than not enough.
 Test out all your equipment and make sure it all works.
 Don’t forget to check any of your equipment that uses batteries and have backups.
 A great way to be prepared is to have a gear checklist.

 Organize your shot list

-Once you have that list put together, then you can think about other moments you will want to capture of your clients.
-This is also a great chance to confer with your clients so you can review with them what you already have and see what other moments are on their list.
+Once you have that list put together, you can think about other moments you want to capture of your clients.
+This is also a great chance to check with your client to review what you have and what other moments are on their shot list.
 Pre-event photos should be part of this list.
 They can also tell a great piece of the story of the event.

-Managing your clients’ expectations
+Managing your client’s expectations

 The key to this is communication.
-Ask your clients what their expectations are for this event, what they want, and what they need.
+Ask your clients their expectations for this event, what they want, and what they need.
 And then let them know what you can realistically provide.
 You never want a disappointed customer.

 Show up early to the event

 If you schedule yourself to be early, you can never be late.
 It is a bad look for the photographer to be late.
 And since you are capturing moments, whatever you miss by being late is not something you can get back.
 If you miss something, it’s gone for good.

 Plan your outfit

 You don’t want to stand out from the crowd, but you don’t want to look like you don’t belong.
 The rule of thumb is that if you didn’t have your camera, you would want someone to think you were a guest.
 If you are at a formal event, wear formal attire.

 Do not put your camera down

-Be wise photographing the event
+Be wise in photographing the event

 As a photographer, you should not obstruct the view of the guests at any time.
 It is almost like guests should never even notice you are there.
-Only ask to pose guests if the situation calls for it, or they ask you to.
+Only ask to pose guests if the situation calls for it or they ask you to.

 Circle the room

-Make sure you don’t undershoot the event
+Make sure you don’t undershoot the event.

 Edit quickly to get images back to your client

-For big events like this, clients are going to want to see the proofs really soon after the event is complete.
+In many events, clients will want to see the proofs soon after the event is complete.
 Make sure you meet that expectation.
 Edit quickly and efficiently to get these pictures to your client.
 If you did shoot a lot of photos of the event, it might seem like you have too many images to get through.
 That will not be the case at all.

-Hopefully, these tips are useful for you and your event photography business!
-If you incorporate these simple tips, you will grow your business in no time!
+Hopefully, these tips are helpful when doing your event photoshoot.
+If you incorporate these simple tips, you will grow your business quickly!